chef-boneyard/chef-rfc/rfc112-target-mode.md

 ### Secrets

-The storage of usernames, passwords, keys, and other secrets will be initallly accomplished using the credentials file defined in [RFC099](https://github.com/chef/chef-rfc/blob/master/rfc099-authentication-config-file.md).
+The storage of usernames, passwords, keys, and other secrets will be initially accomplished using the credentials file defined in [RFC099](https://github.com/chef/chef-rfc/blob/master/rfc099-authentication-config-file.md).
 We expect to later develop a secrets abstraction layer that facilitates the use of existing secrets solutions like encrypted data bags, Chef Vault, and Hashi